wechaty/cli/README.md

 ### Debug in VS Code

+Debugging with configuration "Launch via NPM", the app will run immediately in the integrated terminal.

-First run `npm run debug` in terminal, then run VS Code debugger with F5
+To test the app in external terminal, run `npm run debug` then start debugging with configuration "Attach".

 ## Resources